valeriangalliat/blog/2016/03/looking-back-at-2015.md

 ### November 19

-I got a bit annoyed to walk 20 minutes to work everyday while I felt like it would take 5 minutes in bike.
+I got a bit annoyed to walk 20 minutes to work every day while I felt like it would take 5 minutes in bike.
 Same for getting kinda anywhere in Montreal, while there are buses and metros, everything seems so close in bike and you don't have to wait nor pay anything!